VentureCraft/revisionable/readme.md

 So not only can you see a history of what happened, but who did what, so there's accountability.

-Revisionable is a laravel package that allows you to keep a revision history for your models without thinking, extending the handy [Ardent](https://github.com/laravelbook/ardent) package.
+Revisionable is a laravel package that allows you to keep a revision history for your models without thinking.
 For some background and info, [see this article](http://www.chrisduell.com/blog/development/keeping-revisions-of-your-laravel-model-data/)
-> Ardent gives you access to more control over the model, but only when you need it.
-[Check out its docs here](https://github.com/laravelbook/ardent)

 ## Installation